-We had thought that perhaps last year’s reunion would be the last, but members really wanted us to continue!
-So we are delighted to say that this will take place once again at Elvington’s Yorkshire Air Museum the weekend of 15th /16th September with extra-special features.
+We are delighted to announce that the annual reunion will take place once again at Elvington’s Yorkshire Air Museum the weekend of 15th /16th September with extra-special features.

 On November 20th, York’s daily paper, the Press, published a feature about our squadron at Elvington.
 You can access the article here.